SaschaSchwarzK/tacacs_server/docs/architecture/backup_system.md

 ## Security Considerations

-- Path traversal protection for local destinations `_safe_join`
+- **Access Control**:
+  - All backup operations require admin authentication
+  - API endpoints are protected via `admin_guard`
+  - File operations use `_safe_join` to prevent path traversal attacks

+- **Data Protection**:
-- Config export may contain sensitive values; secure destination access
+  - Configuration exports may contain sensitive values
-- Encryption (optional) recommended for off‑box storage
+  - Encryption is strongly recommended for off‑box storage
-- API requires admin auth; endpoints are protected via admin_guard
+  - Backup files should be stored with restricted permissions (600)
+  - Consider using separate credentials for backup destinations

+- **Operational Security**:
-- Scheduler persistence should reside on secure, durable storage volumes
+  - Scheduler persistence should be on secure, durable storage
+  - Temporary files are created in a secure directory with restricted permissions
+  - Backup operations are logged for audit purposes

+## Integration with Configuration System

+The backup system works closely with the [configuration management system](../CONFIGURATION.md) to ensure consistent state:

+1. **Configuration Backup**:
+   - Backs up both file-based and database-stored configuration
+   - Preserves configuration history and versioning
+   - Maintains relationships between configuration items

+2. **Restore Process**:
+   - Validates configuration before applying
+   - Supports partial restores of configuration components
+   - Maintains configuration integrity across restores

+3. **Synchronization**:
+   - Backup schedules can be configured via the main configuration
+   - Configuration changes trigger backup operations when needed
+   - Backup status is exposed in the admin interface